demizer/gds/doc/spec.rst

 - Multiple destination directories.

-  In this case todrives will backup in parallel.
+  In this case gds will backup in parallel.

 - A list of backup devices.

-  This list is auto-generated when todrives is first run and the user does not provide a list.
+  This list is auto-generated when gds is first run and the user does not provide a list.

   - Device name provided by the user